Inversion method for deriving physical properties of subsurface magnetic field from surface magnetic field evolution.

 I. Concept and Mathematical Description

-We presented a method for solving an inverse problem of flux emergence that transports subsurface magnetic fields from an invisible solar interior to a visible solar surface, thereby producing active regions on the Sun.
-A key feature of this method is to introduce the flux-emergence function characterizeing how the flux emergence proceeds.
+We present a method for solving an inverse problem of flux emergence that transports subsurface magnetic flux from an invisible solar interior to a visible solar surface, thereby producing active regions on the Sun.
+A key feature of this method is to introduce flux-emergence function that characterizes how the flux emergence proceeds.
 On the basis of this function the method was developed for deriving physical properties of a subsurface magnetic field from observed evolution of surface magnetic field, in which a curve-fitting analysis is applied to an evolutionary relation between emerged (unsigned) magnetic flux and relative magnetic helicity.
-The evolutionary relation between these two quantities will also be used for a quantitative classification of active regions having full of variety in size, magnetic field strength, and magnetic field configuration.
+The evolutionary relation between these two quantities could be used for a quantitative classification of active regions having full of variety in size, magnetic field strength, and magnetic field configuration.

 Reference